 For thesis supervision, you are very welcome to speak to me about your aims that relate to politics and social science.
 If you are unsure where to start, check out the list of open master and bachelor thesis topics.

-- Text analysis, political polarization, digital politics, misinformation
+- Text analysis, digital politics, misinformation

 2016 PhD Political Science, Freie Universitaet Berlin

 2012 MIS International Studies/European Area Studies, Seoul National University

 2009 BA Fine Art, Central Saint Martins

 - WS1819: For Introduction to Web Science, I taught the Jan 28th session on "Social Science of the Web"

 - WS1819: Computation for Social Science

 - SS19: Research Lab "Building AI Systems for Detecting Political Polarization"